John Worboys: Verdict and sentencing

 Mr Justice Penry-Davey said he would not be released until the parole board decided he no longer presented a threat to women.
-The judge ordered that Worboys should be banned from driving a passenger vehicle for profit.
+He also ordered Worboys banned from driving a passenger vehicle for profit.

 Subsequent developments

 Inquiry into the police investigation

 The commander of Greenwich police, Chris Jarratt, 49, was moved on due to failings in this inquiry and an unrelated murder investigation.
 A spokeswoman for Women Against Rape said, "We hope that some senior officers will face dismissal over this and similar cases".
 The handling of Worboys' case was brought before the Independent Police Complaints Commission, who concluded that proper investigations could have prevented some of the attacks.
 Worboys' case was followed by criticisms about the police in connection with another prolific serial sex offender Kirk Reid, who escaped apprehension despite being connected with a string of sex crimes four years before his arrest.

 Five officers had complaints against them upheld, but all were allowed to remain in their jobs.
 This decision was criticised by one of the survivors and her lawyers, who say that she was laughed at by the police when she reported her assault.
 Following this case, the Metropolitan Police created a central intelligence unit to investigate serial sex offenders.

+'Fiona', who had been raped by Worboys in 2003, later recalled that when she reported the matter to police two days later, she was told that she was 'not believable' and that a black cab driver 'just wouldn't do that'.
+Prior to her interview, police told her not to be 'too emotional' during the video recorded interview, as it would 'confuse' the jury, if the matter went to court and that they needed 'clean, hard facts', telling her to be 'as concise as possible about what had happened'.
+This meant Fiona detached herself, speaking as if the incident had happened to someone else.
+An interviewing officer told her that she wasn't coming across 'as a credible witness', because she wasn't upset or crying.
+Attempting to tell her what she had been told to do, he told Fiona that she wasn't believable.

+'Deborah', who had been raped by Worboys in 2003, later recalled that when she reported the incident, the police told her that Worboys was 'already going to prison, so just give your statement in'.
+They added that the CPS was 'not going to press charges because he's already in prison and it's a waste of public money'.

+Worboys appeals conviction

+On 28 May 2010, Worboys applied for permission to appeal his conviction.
+On 15 June 2010, judges denied Worboys' appeal against his conviction.